 The taxation expense represents the aggregate amount of current and deferred tax recognised in the reporting period.
-Tax is recognised in the statement of comprehensive income, except to the extent that it relates to items recognised in other comprehensive income or directly in capital and reserves.
+Tax is recognised in the statement of Income and retained earnings except to the extent that it relates to items recognised in other comprehensive income or directly in capital and reserves.
 In this case, tax is recognised in other comprehensive income or directly in capital and reserves, respectively.